CIS3296SoftwareDesignF21/prj-01-cybersecurity-script-kit/README.md

 ---

-**This tool and all the scripts are for educational purposes and is to be used ethically.**
+**This tool is for educational purposes only and is to be used ethically.**

 ---